 Method #1 – Keep The Same Author, Change The Author Name

-Let’s say that you want to edit the name being displayed on all the posts created by you to a different name.
+Let’s say that you decide to edit the name displaying on all the posts you’ve written to a different name.

 The reason for this could be because:

-- You would like to publish posts under an alias (i.e. a pen name),
+- You would like to publish posts under a pen name,